altontonn/OpenFlights/README.md

     - Basic understanding of basic Ruby concepts.
     - Ruby fundamentals (classes, modules, blocks, etc).

+2. Make sure you have Ruby installed in your system.
+You can install it [here](https://www.ruby-lang.org/en/documentation/installation/)

 ### Setup

 Clone this repository to your desired folder: